reddit/devvit/devvit-docs/docs/realtime.md

 Create live and event-driven custom posts.

 :::note
-Note: This is an experimental feature that currently only works on Web clients.
+This is an experimental feature that currently only works on Web clients, Mobile support is coming soon.
 Developer experience may change significantly prior to GA.
 :::

 Realtime provides a set of primitives that lets you build custom posts that are: